-The University Essay Final Exam: A common essay final, shall count 20 percent toward the course grade.
-A final exam will be developed around two college-level reading passages.
-Students must take the final exam in order to pass the class.
-The mandatory final exam will be administered on Wednesday, December 17, 2014 at 7:45 - 10:00 PM.
-It will be an in-class essay, and you are required to use a yellow book for this exam.
+The University Essay Final Exam: Final: A common essay final, shall count 20 percent toward the course grade.
+A single university-wide final will be developed around two college-level reading passages each semester by the English Department Composition Committee.
+Faculty members teaching individual sections will grade the examination holistically under controlled conditions.
+Students must take the final exam in order to pass the course.

+The mandatory final exam will be administered to all 1B students on Saturday, May 10, 2014 from 10:00 am till noon.
+It will be an in-class essay, and the English Department requires you use a yellow book for this exam.
 Bring a dictionary and a blue or black pen.
 Electronic dictionaries will not be permitted.